Home U.S. Labor Laws Georgia Labor Laws

 In Georgia, apart from tipped workers, some roles receive sub-minimum wage:

-- Youth Workers or those under the age of 20 can be paid a “training wage” of $4.25 per hour during the first 90 days of employment.
+- Youth workers or those under the age of 20 can be paid a “training wage” of $4.25 per hour during the first 90 days of employment.

-- Certain Agricultural Workers employed on small farms or paid on a piece-rate basis are often exempt from minimum wage requirements.
+- Certain agricultural workers employed on small farms or paid on a piece-rate basis are often exempt from minimum wage requirements.

 - Interns who receive academic credit or stipends from educational institutions may also be exempt from minimum wage laws.